Eordaia

-Eordaia (Εορδαία) is a municipality in the Kozani regional unit, Greece.
+Eordaia (Εορδαία) is a municipality in the Kozani regional unit, Western Macedonia, Greece.
 The seat of the municipality is the town Ptolemaida.
 The municipality has an area of 708.807 km2.
-The population was 45,592 in 2011.
+The population was 42,515 in 2021.

 Municipality

 The municipality Eordaia was formed at the 2011 local government reform by the merger of the following 5 former municipalities, that became municipal units: